 This project examines how UN peacebuilding activities may unintentionally enable authoritarianism in a range of settings.
 By examining how both the material support—in the form of institution-building, capacity development and financial outlays—and political signaling play a role in the consolidation of power in a ruling elite, this project will shed light on one of the most difficult questions facing the UN today: Why have so few post-conflict settings over the past 20 years successfully transitioned into stable, democratic rule?
 It will also examine how the UN has worked to adapt to such settings, improving the ways in which its support is provided to mitigate the risks of capture and cooptation.
 Moreover, this project will draw cross-case comparisons to identify common pitfalls and trends, providing the UN with a set of lessons and recommendations that can help future peacebuilding interventions avoid recurrent unintended consequences.

-This project will build off a previous UNU-CPR report which developed an original dataset on authoritarian regimes worldwide over the past 30 years.[i]
+This project builds off a previous UNU-CPR report which developed an original dataset on authoritarian regimes worldwide over the past 30 years.[i]
 It will examine a range of peacebuilding interventions in settings with relatively high degrees of authoritarian rule (either present or in the recent past), from multidimensional peacekeeping missions, to special political missions, and interventions by the Peacebuilding Fund in non-mission settings.
 While the exact list of cases will be agreed with the donor with input from the UN Department of Political and Peacebuilding Affairs, a provisional list includes:

 Democratic Republic of the Congo